bydrei/bydrei/README.md

 <!-- Your title -->
-## Hey, I'm Andre, a Software Engineer from UK
+## Hey, I'm Andre, a Software Engineer based in UK

 **About me:**